ocmod-space/ocmod-jpeg-quality/README.md

 # Image Quality 100%

 ## Description
-OCMOD modification for Opencart 3 that turns off change image quality by OC.
+Free OCMOD modification for Opencart 3 that turns off change image quality by OC.

 Have been tested with 3.0.2.0 only, but should work with other OC 3.x versions.